-- 123. Explain why the value of GDP in 2012 would or would not change as a result of each transaction described below: - a.
-In 2012, the Smith family purchases a new house that was built in 2012. - b.
-In 2012, the Jones family purchases a house that was built in 2001. - c.
-In 2012, a construction company purchases windows to put in the Smith family home was built in 2012. - d.
-In 2012, Mr. Jones paints all of the rooms of the Jones family house purchased in 200 using paint and supplies purchased in 2012. - e.
-In 2012, Mr. Smith uses an online brokerage service to purchases shares of stock in a construction company. - 124.
-Explain which expenditure category of GDP changes and the direction of the change that results for each transaction described. - a.
-A domestic business purchases a domestically produced computer to use in a busines - b.
+- 117. Explain why the value of GDP in 2014 would or would not change as a result of each of the following transactions: - a.
+In 2014, the Smith family purchases a new house that was built in 2014. - b.
+In 2014, the Jones family purchases a house that was built in 2001. - c.
+In 2014, a construction company purchases windows to put in the Smith family home that was built in 2014. - d.
+In 2014, Mr. Jones paints all of the rooms of the Jones family house purchased in 2014. - e.
+In 2014, Mr. Smith uses an online brokerage service to purchase shares of stock in a construction company. - 118.
+Explain which expenditure category of GDP changes and the direction of the change that results for each of the following transactions: - a.
+A domestic business purchases a domestically produced computer to use in a business office. - b.
 A domestic business produces a computer that is sold to a foreign company. - c.
-The federal government purchases a domestically produced computer to use in a cour - d.
+The federal government purchases a domestically produced computer to use in a court house. - d.
 A domestic household purchases a domestically produced computer to use in a home. - e.
-A domestic household purchases a computer produced in a foreign country to use in a - 125.
-Into which of the three categories-employed, unemployed, out of the labor force-would an interviewer for the Current Population Survey place each of the following people?
+A domestic household purchases a computer produced in a foreign country to use in a home.

+- 119. Into which of the three categories-employed, unemployed, not in the labour force-would an interviewer for the Labour Force Survey place each of the following people?
 Explain. - a.
 Jennifer Temple is working as a second-grade schoolteacher. - b.
-Frank Peabody is attending college full-time to earn a degree in elementary education - c.
-Martin Hampton is working as a high school social science teacher but is at home sich the flu. - d.
+Frank Peabody is attending college full time to earn a degree in elementary education. - c.
+Martin Hampton is working as a high school social science teacher, but is at home sick with the flu. - d.
 Kyle Brown does not currently have a job.
-He wants to be an elementary-school teach has the appropriate degree.
-He has not looked for a position in the last month because doesn't believe schools are currently hiring. - e.
+He wants to be an elementary schoolteacher.
+He has the appropriate degree.
+He has not looked for a position in the last month because he doesn't believe schools are currently hiring. - e.
 Brenda Dewey does not currently have a job.
-She has sent her resume to several scho districts in the past week in hope of finding a teaching position. - 126.
-Assume an economy in which the value of the GDP deflator is 2 and the current inflation rate is 4 percent.
-Calculate the real and nominal interest rates. - 127.
-Sam wants a loan from Dean.
-While discussing the interest, Dean told Sam that he will give him two options.
-Which one should Sam choose and why?
-The options are: - a.
-Sam will pay the nominal interest of 8 percent per annum. - b.
-Sam will pay real interest of 4 percent per annum.
+She has sent her resume to several school districts in the past week in the hope of finding a teaching position.